Surrey's new tree strategy

 Trees play an important role in sequestering carbon dioxide, as well as supporting adaptation to the impacts of climate change, through shading and flood prevention.
 They can also provide significant benefits in terms of air quality, biodiversity, health and wellbeing, education and the economy.

-Our new tree strategy (PDF) sets out how we will achieve our vision that "By 2030, Surrey will benefit from 1.2 million new trees, with the right trees planted in the right place, including both urban and rural locations, and supported to grow to maturity."
+Our new tree strategy (PDF) sets out how we will achieve our vision that "by 2030, Surrey will benefit from 1.2 million new trees, with the right trees planted in the right place, including both urban and rural locations, and supported to grow to maturity."
+We will deliver the vision through the following strategic objectives:

 This Strategy is part of a wider Land Use Framework, which the Council is developing with partners, and which will be completed by March 2021.
 The framework will inform decisions on how land and natural capital is used, managed and protected, as well as the role of planning policy and maximising biodiversity net gain from future developments.